 - Your name, address and telephone number and a statement that you consent to the jurisdiction of Federal District Court for the judicial district in which the address is located, or if your address is outside of the United States, for any judicial district in which Feminine Collective may be found, and that you will accept service of process from the person who provided the copyright infringement notification or an agent of such person.

-Your written counter notification must be sent to Feminine Collective’s designated copyright agent via mail, fax or email.
+Your written counter notification must be sent to Feminine Collective Media’s designated copyright agent via mail, fax or email.
 Please note that, for security reasons, email attachments may be blocked, so please do not include any attachments if you send your counter notification via email.
 Please be aware that Section 512(f) of the Copyright Act provides that any person who knowingly materially misrepresents that material or activity was removed or disabled by mistake or misidentification may be subject to liability.

-After receipt of a valid copyright infringement notice meeting the requirements of Section 512(g) of the Copyright Act, Feminine Collective is required to:
+After receipt of a valid copyright infringement notice meeting the requirements of Section 512(g) of the Copyright Act, Feminine Collective Media is required to:

-- Promptly provide the person who provided the copyright infringement notice with a copy of the counter notification, and inform that person that Feminine Collective will replace the removed material or cease disabling access to it in 10 business days.
+- Promptly provide the person who provided the copyright infringement notice with a copy of the counter notification, and inform that person that Feminine Collective Media will replace the removed material or cease disabling access to it in 10 business days.

-- Replace the removed material and cease disabling access to it not less than 10, nor more than 14, business days following receipt of the counter notification, unless Feminine Collective ’s designated copyright agent first receives notice from the person who submitted the copyright infringement notice that such person has filed an action seeking a court order to restrain the account holder from engaging in infringing activity relating to the material on Feminine Collective ’s system or network.
+- Replace the removed material and cease disabling access to it not less than 10, nor more than 14, business days following receipt of the counter notification, unless Feminine Collective Media’s designated copyright agent first receives notice from the person who submitted the copyright infringement notice that such person has filed an action seeking a court order to restrain the account holder from engaging in infringing activity relating to the material on Feminine Collective Media’s system or network.

 Copyright Abuse Policy.